Data Innovation for Successful Development

 Find it hard to hire data science talent

 Collaborative teams for overcoming your data challenges

 Omdena´s collaborative platform provides organizations access to a diverse talent pool.
 Our teams of up to 50 collaborators leverage our in-house processes and best-in class tools to refine a problem statement and collect and augment necessary data to kick-start the analysis phase and AI modeling.

 Example case studies

-Building a Post-traumatic-stress-disorder (PTSD) risk classifier with no initial data
+Building a PTSD risk classifier with no initial data

-When Colour the World reached out to us to build a solution for PTSD assessment in low-resource settings, they did not provide a data set to begin with.
-Within eight weeks, a team of 32 Omdena Collaborators prototyped a machine learning driven chatbot for PTSD assessment in war and refugee zones.
-Through collaborative efforts the community identified sources with suitable patient data and transformed them into an intelligent chatbot that leverages natural language processing to assist doctors in need.
+When Colour the World reached out to us to build a solution for post-traumatic stress disorder (PTSD) assessment in low-resource settings, they did not provide a data set to begin with.
+Within eight weeks, a team of 32 Omdena Collaborators prototyped a machine learning-driven chatbot for PTSD assessment in war and refugee zones.
+Through collaborative efforts, the community identified sources with suitable patient data and transformed them into an intelligent chatbot that leverages natural language processing to assist doctors in need.

 Finding the safest path in an earthquake

-- In collaboration with Istanbul’s ImpactHub innovation center, Omdena data scientists identified the problem – emergency response in an earthquake prone region – and then the solution.
-Our data scientists combined satellite imagery of Istanbul with street map data in order to build a tool which facilitates family reunification by indicating the shortest and safest route between two points after an earthquake.
+In collaboration with Istanbul’s ImpactHub innovation center, Omdena data scientists identified the problem of emergency response in an earthquake-prone region and then the solution.
+Our data scientists combined satellite imagery of Istanbul with street map data in order to build a tool that facilitates family reunification by indicating the shortest and safest route between two points after an earthquake.

 Together we can tackle any data challenge